extrimian/starknet-contracts/README.md

 # Starknet Contract

-In this repository you will find all the necesarry information to deploy a SidetreeAnchoring contract implementing a proxy pattern to allow for upgradeability on the contract logic as well as future proofing for the upcoming Cairo Versions
+In this repository you will find all the necesarry information to deploy a Sidetree anchoring contract implementing a proxy pattern to allow for upgradability on the contract logic, as well as future proofing for the upcoming Cairo Versions.

 # Contracts

-All contracts that rely on a proxy to be exposed must have an upgrade function to change the implementation
+All contracts that rely on a proxy to be exposed must have an upgrade function to change the implementation.

 ```cairo
 from openzeppelin.upgrades.library import Proxy